vOlive-io/QuarrelsomeQuests/README.md

 ## 📋 Details
 * This project is written in the classic ‘WebDev’ language kit, utilizing HTML5, CSS, and JavaScript.
 This allows it to run fully in the browser and is compatible with console commands.
 * QuarrelsomeQuests started in **Jul 5, 2024**, as a fighter game, but since has slowly evolved into the deck building game it is now.
-* This project is still underdevelopment, and large updates are planned, stay tuned!
+* This project is still under development, and large updates are planned, stay tuned!

 ## 💪 Contributors!
 These people made this project possible.